bs333/options-algo-trading/README.md

 - Our trading strategies will likely outperform the benchmark (simply longing the stock over one month) due to the use of advanced techniques.
 - The strategies may also outperform standard options trading strategies, such as longing or shorting calls, puts, or various combinations like spreads, straddles, and strangles.

+## Useful Links

+For additional information on algorithmic options trading strategies, you can refer to this [Medium article](https://medium.com/@foolproofoptions/unleash-the-power-of-algorithms-algo-strategies-for-options-trading-38e352ddd607).

+For any inquiries or collaboration opportunities, please feel free to reach out to the project contributors.

+Thank you for your interest in our Options Trading Strategy project!
+We look forward to sharing our findings and insights with the GitHub community.